SnowballSH/Avalanche/README.md

 - Search
   - Avalanche has a simple Search written 100% by myself, but is probably a subset of many other engines.
 Some ideas are borrowed from other chess engines as in comments.
 However many ideas and parameters are tuned manually and automatically using my own scripts.
 - Evaluation
-  - The Hand-Crafted Evaluation is based on https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function, **however it is no longer Avalanche's main evaluation**.
+  - The Hand-Crafted Evaluation is based on https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function with adaptation to endgames.
+The HCE is only activated at late endgames when finding checkmate against a lone king is needed.
-  - NNUE after 1.5.0 is trained with Ciekce's [modified fork](https://github.com/Ciekce/marlinflow) of https://github.com/dsekercioglu/marlinflow.
+  - NNUE since 2.0.0 is trained with https://github.com/jw1912/bullet
-  - The NNUE data after 1.5.0 is purely generated from self-play games.
-Currently, the latest dev network is trained on 160 million self-play positions at 5k-6k nodes.
+  - The NNUE data since 2.0.0 is purely generated from self-play games.
+Currently, the latest dev network is trained on 600 million self-play positions at depth 8.
 - UCI Interface/Communication code
   - 100% original